yusufozturk/panther/docs/gitbook/historical-search/README.md

 # Background

-After Panther has loaded and processed log data via [Log Processing](../log-analysis/log-processing/), you can freely search it using SQL via [AWS Athena](https://aws.amazon.com/athena/).
-This is useful for investigations, baselining behaviors, and advanced analytics on log events that operate on the context of days, weeks, or months of data.
+After Panther has loaded and processed log data via [Log Processing](../log-analysis/log-processing/), you can freely search using SQL with [AWS Athena](https://aws.amazon.com/athena/).

+This is helpful for investigations, baselining behaviors, and advanced analytics on log events that operate on the context of days, weeks, or months of data.

 Panther performs initial data normalization and processing to store the log data in a standard and efficient way in S3.

 Additionally, any other application that can read data from S3 can also access this data either for search, business intelligence, redundancy, or anything else.

 ### Accessing the data with Athena